OfficeDev/Microsoft-Teams-Samples/samples/release-management/csharp/README.md

   - Navigate to `samples/release-management/csharp` folder
   - Select `ReleaseManagement.csproj` file
   - Press `F5` to run the project

+**NOTE: If you are not getting incoming request from Azure DevOps make sure that service webhook is in *Enabled* state.**

 ## Deploy the bot to Azure